Prostitution in the United Kingdom: Brothels

-Prostitutes cautions
+Prostitute's cautions

-To demonstrate "persistence" under the current legislation, two police officers must witness the activity and administer a non-statutory prostitutes caution.
+To demonstrate "persistence" under the current legislation, two police officers must witness the activity and administer a non-statutory prostitute's caution.
 This caution differs from an ordinary police caution in that the behaviour leading to a caution need not itself be evidence of a criminal offence.
-There is no requirement for a man or woman to admit guilt before being given a prostitutes caution and there is no right of appeal.
-Even if no criminal action is pursued, the caution remains on the individual's criminal record and may affect their future employment prospects.
+There is no requirement for a man or woman to admit guilt before being given a prostitute's caution and there is no right of appeal.
+Even if no criminal action is pursued, the caution remains on the individual's criminal record and may affect their future employment prospects; it will be shown by an enhanced Disclosure and Barring Service (DBS) employment check for the rest of their life.

 Customers

 Soliciting someone for the purpose of obtaining their sexual services as a prostitute is an offence if the soliciting takes place in a street or public place (whether in a vehicle or not).
 This is a broader restriction than the 1985 ban on kerb-crawling.
-It is now also an offence to make or promise payment for the sexual services of a prostitute if the prostitute has been subjected to "exploitative conduct" (force, threats or deception) to bring about such an arrangement for gain.
+It is now also an offence to make or promise payment for the sexual services of a prostitute if the prostitute has been subject to "exploitative conduct" (force, threats or deception) to bring about such an arrangement for gain.
 This is a strict liability offence (clients can be prosecuted even if they did not know the prostitute was forced).
-Additionally there exists an offence of paying for sexual services of a child (anyone under 18).
+Additionally, although the age of consent is 16 throughout the United Kingdom, the Sexual Offences Act 2003 (in England and Wales) requires that prostitutes themselves be 18 or older, while the minimum age for clients (in law) remains set in line with the general age of consent, at 16 years of age.